Optimizing SPION Labeling for Single-Cell Magnetic Microscopy

 The magnetic field map, which reveals the magnetic dipole field characteristics of individually labeled cells, also indicates their spatial positions.
+Each signature follows a distinct pattern characterized by the cross-section of the magnetic dipole field in the NV center layer of the diamond.
+For each cell a magnetic field strength can be assigned, defined as the peak value of the magnetic dipole field from all SPIONs on the cell surface after subtraction of the bias field.
 This bijective relationship between a single cell and its magnetic signature is shown in \autoref{fig:2}a.
 To evaluate the iron mass on cells, it is necessary to measure the magnetic field strength of each cell, resulting from the cell diameter, iron mass, and the cell's distance to the NV center layer.
 The challenge lies in the varying distance between the cells and the NV center layer due to the viscosity of the adhesive, both within a single sample as well as between multiple samples.
 A \SI{1}{\degree} tilt of the cell cover slide relative to the NV Centers would introduce an offset up to \SI{17.5}{\mu\m} across the \SI{1}{\milli\m} sample area and therefore in different magnetic field measurement results.
 Additionally, the distinct shapes of the magnetic dipoles in \autoref{fig:2}a depend on the amount of SPIONs on the cell surface, the distance between the cell and the NV center layer, but also the cell size.
 These dependencies imply that evaluating the magnetic properties of cells based on the iron mass is complex.
 To address this issue, a convolution neural network is utilized to normalize the measured magnetic field data and determine the iron mass for each cell.

 Quantifying the iron mass on individual cells from their magnetic field presents a significant inverse problem.
 The measured field, $\mathbf{B}(\mathbf{r})$, is a superposition of dipole fields from all SPIONs attached to the cell surface: making direct reconstruction of individual dipole parameters or normalization of the measurement results computationally intractable.
 The forward problem is a function of distance, iron mass on the cell surface, and the size of the cell, as the dipole orientation is given by the externally applied magnetic field.
 While inverting the problem is not trivial, the clear physical relationship is distinctive.
 Since these parameters are encoded in the magnitude and spatial extent of the measured magnetic dipole, we can leverage the spatial resolution ($\approx\SI{1.3}{\mu\meter}$ pixel size) of the NV center microscope in addition to the scalar magnetic field measurements taken for each pixel of the camera sensor.
 Though magnetic field vector reconstruction is possible with NV centers, it would either require a larger experimental overhead in realigning the magnetic bias field to different NV axis or would reduce the scalar field sensitivity, by distributing the fluorescence contrast on multiple NV center orientations \cite{Steinert2010-nv}.
 For this reason, we chose a scalar magnetic field reconstruction to characterize the dipole signal.